 Psychologist, Carl Jung viewed luck as synchronicity, meaning, events coming together offer a meaningful coincidence.
 The “meaning” of course is determined by you.

-When I consider the synchronicity of snow and my partner, I am reminded how deep my appreciation is for her caring support.
+When I consider the synchronicity of snow and my partner, I am reminded of how deep my appreciation is for her caring support.
 It’s as if each shovel full of snow is an event that brings our hearts closer together.

 Like the song says …”let is snow, let it snow, let it snow.”